 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.

-The chair of governors is Mrs Kirsty Quayle, who can be contacted via the school office.
+The chair of governors is Mrs Sally Brookes, who can be contacted via the school office.

-The full governing board meets four times a year; all full governing board meetings are clerked by a trained professional clerk.
-There are also three committees that meet a minimum of 3 times a year.
-The committees have delegated authority to make decisions on behalf of the governing board and systematically monitor, evaluate and look at impact in their specific areas of responsibility.
-This is done through face to face (visits into school), information provided by the Headteacher and members of the leadership team and external sources such as the school improvement adviser and national data.
+The full governing board meets six times a year; all full governing board meetings are clerked by a trained professional clerk.
+The governing board ensures it covers all statutory duties and fulfills the strategic responsbilities.
+This is done through the six full Governing board meetings, face to face (visits into school), information provided by the Headteacher and members of the leadership team and external sources such as the school improvement adviser and national data.

 This year I have been focusing on recruiting additional members to the governing body - our team of governors has grown and we now have wide and diverse skill set in order to help support and challenge the school further.

 I have been involved in supporting the recruitment of new staff to the school which has been successful in ensuring the appointments of highly enthusiastic and qualified staff to add to the school team.